CloudLabsAI-Azure/AIW-DevOps-with-GitHub-V2/Hands-on lab/04-azure-boards.md

    ![](media/2dg78.png)

 1. A web-based runner will be opened.
-Manual testing of the web app can performed.
+Manual testing of the web app can be performed.
 Keep this page open, we will use the runner in upcoming steps.

    ![](media/ex4-view-webapp.png)